Balloon Sinus Surgery

 The balloon sinuplasty surgery is one of the latest tools to open sinuses along with the FESS or functional endoscopic sinus surgery.
 This is a relatively minimally invasive procedure that can be performed in the office or the operating room.
 The technique may shorten recovery time in a very select group of patients, and provide those suffering from recurrent acute sinusitis or chronic sinusitis episodes with improvement in sinus drainage.

 Balloon sinus surgery is similar to FESS in that both procedures involve the use of an endoscopic surgical instrument that is used to eliminate blockages in the paranasal sinuses.
 The types of symptoms that normally qualify a patient to receive a balloon sinuplasty are identical to those required for a FESS procedure.
 These symptoms include a diagnosis of recurrent acute sinusitis or chronic sinusitis, in addition to a poor response to traditional antibiotics and other medications used to treat the condition.

 The U.S. Food and Drug Administration has approved balloon sinus surgery as an optional treatment for sinusitis.
 Balloon sinuplasty is described as an endoscopic, catheter-based procedure, involving the placement of a balloon on a wire catheter used to dilate blockages in the sinus passageways.
 When the balloon is inflated, it widens the walls of the sinus passageway, with the goal of restoring normal drainage with preservation of the sinus lining.
-Tissue is not removed by the balloon but a functional endoscopic sinus surgery, FESS, may be performed at the same time, to remove additional inflamed or infected tissue.
+The tissue is not removed by the balloon but a functional endoscopic sinus surgery, FESS, may be performed at the same time, to remove additionally inflamed or infected tissue.